 Our Analysis and Test Results

-If you want a toaster oven for baking, then you probably don't want the FlashXpress.
+If you want a top-notch toaster oven for baking, you probably don't want the FlashXpress.
 Baking is not its forte, nor was it designed with baking in mind.
-In fact its timer maxes out at 25 minutes, far short of the cooking time required by many baking applications.
-It scored a 5 on our baking test.
-This put it just below the worst performing model, which scored a 4, and well behind the top performing models, which scored 9.
+In fact, its timer maxes out at 25 minutes, far short of the cooking time required by many baking applications.
+It scored relatively poorly in our baking test, putting it well behind the top-performing models.

-Its super powered heating elements tended to leave most things over crunchy on the outside.
-Cookies were very crispy, cakes came out with blackened edges, and drumsticks were a bit burnt.
-Everything was cooked all the way through, but the FlashXpress failed to achieve the pleasant textures and consistencies that the more standard ovens were able to produce.
-One big plus: if you like crispy cookies the FlashXpress can zap out a small, personal sized batch in a flash, as it requires no preheating time.
+Its super-powered heating elements tended to leave most things over crunchy on the outside.
+Cookies were very crispy, cakes came out with blackened edges, and drumsticks were somewhat burnt.
+Everything was cooked all the way through, but the FlashXpress failed to achieve the pleasant textures and consistencies that the more standard ovens could produce.
+One big plus: if you like crispy cookies, the FlashXpress can zap out a small, personal-sized batch in a flash, as it requires no preheating time.

 Ease of Use

-As we mentioned before, the FlashXpress has a bit of an eccentric design when compared to other toaster ovens.
+As we mentioned before, the FlashXpress has a bit of an eccentric design compared to other toaster ovens.
 This continues to be true in its user interface, which earned it one of the lowest scores on our ease of use testing.
-It came out with a 5, putting it just above the bottom score of 3 and far off from the top score of 9.

-The FlashXpress' controls are all buttons, no knobs or dials, and they aren't the most comfortable to press.
-All information is displayed on a bright red, retro looking LCD displays.
-It has a dedicated button for each one of its six cooking modes: toast, frozen waffle, bread reheat, frozen pizza, quick reheat, and, oddly enough, frozen hash brown.
-The toasting shade is selected with a pair of dedicated up and down arrows.
-If you don't want to use one of the six preset functions you can simply select a temperature using another set of up/down arrows, and then set the time with a third set of arrows.
-The fahrenheit temperature settings are clearly converted from celsius round numbers, making them seem a bit odd at first glance, for instance, you can't dial in 400˚, but you can dial in 390˚.
-You can't dial in 450˚ but you can dial in 460˚, and so on and so forth.
-Also it does not have a start/stop button, it only has an on/off button.
-So when you turn the oven on you have about 10 seconds to dial in the settings you want, and then the oven will start cooking.
-If you make a mistake in those setting you have to turn the whole oven off and start over, no adjusting settings on the fly.
-Also, if you hesitate too much in punching in your setting the oven will start up half cocked and you'll have to shut it off and try again.
+The Fahrenheit temperature settings are clearly converted from celsius round numbers, making them seem a bit odd at first glance; for instance, you can't dial 400˚, but you can dial 390˚.
+You can't dial in 450˚, but you can dial in 460˚, and so on and so forth.
+Also, it does not have a start/stop button; it only has an on/off button.
+So when you turn the oven on, you have about 10 seconds to dial in the settings you want, and then the oven will start cooking.
+If you make a mistake in those sets, you have to turn the whole oven off and start over, with no adjusting settings on the fly.
+Also, if you hesitate too much in punching in your setting, the oven will start up partway, and you'll have to shut it off and try again.
 Additionally, the crumb tray was the flimsiest that we tested, and there is a small lip right inside the door that tends to accumulate crumbs.
-While none of these things are deal breakers, they can occasionally cause some frustration, especially if you're in a hurry and hit the wrong button a few times (it happens to all of us).
+While none of these things are deal-breakers, they can occasionally cause some frustration, especially if you're in a hurry and hit the wrong button a few times (it happens to all of us).

-Not surprisingly the FlashXpress ran hot in our temperature accuracy testing.
-It shared the bottom score of 2 in this metric, putting it far behind the top performers that earned 9.
+Not surprisingly, the FlashXpress ran hot in our temperature accuracy testing and shared the bottom score in this metric.

-It heated up instantaneously, but was consistently above the desired temperature.
-When we set it to 350Ëš it jumped to 370Ëš and stayed there.
-When set to 425Ëš it was 20Ëš degrees warm at the 7-minute mark, and a full 50Ëš warm at the 15 and 30-minute marks.
+It heated up instantaneously but was consistently above the desired temperature.
+When we set it to 350, it jumped to 370 and stayed there.
+When set to 425, it was 20 degrees warm at the 7-minute mark and a full 50 degrees warm at the 15 and 30-minute marks.

-The FlashXpress was the best performer in our frozen meal performance test, scoring an 8.
-There wasn't a huge spread in scores in this metric, the lowest being a 5, but the FlashXpress was the clear frontrunner.
+The FlashXpress was the best performer in our frozen meal performance test.
+There wasn't a huge spread in scores in this metric, but the FlashXpress was the clear frontrunner.

 Toasting is where the FlashXpress comes into its own.
-It shared the top score of 8 in our toasting test with the Editors' Choice Award winning Breville Smart Oven, putting it leaps and bounds ahead of the bottom score of 4.
+It shared the top score in our toasting test.